The best audiophile headphones in 2024

 Fit and finish of each component is solidly reassuring, while the light weight means the HD 560S are no kind of burden to wear, even if your listening session goes on for several hours.
 For properly examining a recording without sucking all the joy out of it, the Sennheiser HD 560S headphones constitute money very well spent.

-Best audiophile headphones for style
+Best audiophile headphones for most people

 Specifications